-IMA provides volunteers with shared, daily roundtrip transportation to placement sites in addition to arrival/departure airport transfers.
-Safe, reliable transportation is also available for leisure and personal trips at reasonable rates to ensure the safety and enjoyment of all volunteers.
+IMA provides interns with shared, daily roundtrip transportation to placement sites in addition to arrival/departure airport transfers.
+Safe, reliable transportation is also available for leisure and personal trips at reasonable rates to ensure the safety and enjoyment of all interns.

-We offer unlimited Wi-Fi access from the volunteer residences and local cell phones for use during the program.
+We offer unlimited Wi-Fi access from the Program Residences and local cell phones for use during the program.

-Following the conclusion of each placement, volunteers will be asked to discuss their experiences with the program’s U.S.-based staff.
-This feedback on likes, dislikes, and suggestions is used as a basis for further improvements to the program.
+Following the conclusion of each placement, interns will be asked to discuss their experiences with the program’s U.S.-based staff.
+This feedback on likes dislikes, and suggestions are used as a basis for further improvements to the program.

-Physical Therapy Students, Pre-Chiropractic/Chiropractic Students, Chiropractors and Physical Therapists
+Pre-Physical Therapy/PT Students, Pre-Chiropractic/Chiropractic Students, Chiropractors, and Licensed Physical Therapists

 IMA Adventure Consulting

-IMA offers volunteers the chance to enhance their overseas experience by participating in a planned adventure retreat in their chosen country.
-IMA Safaris allows volunteers to explore and immerse themselves in the beauty and culture of our unique destinations.
-Through established relationships with trusted guides, hotels and travel organizations across the world, IMA simplifies travel arrangements for volunteers, while providing relatives back home a single point of contact for added peace of mind.
-Some of the places visited throughout Africa, South America and the Caribbean include world renowned sites such as the Serengeti National Park, Mount Kilimanjaro, Victoria Falls, the Galápagos Islands, Machu Picchu, and the Haitian National History Park.
+IMA’s physiotherapy internships offer interns the chance to enhance their overseas study abroad experience by participating in a planned adventure retreat in their chosen country.
+IMA Safaris allows interns to explore and immerse themselves in the beauty and culture of our unique destinations.
+Through established relationships with trusted guides, hotels, and travel organizations across the world, IMA simplifies travel arrangements for interns, while providing relatives back home a single point of contact for added peace of mind.
+Some of the places visited throughout Africa, South America and the Caribbean include world-renowned sites such as the Masai Mara Game Reserve, Mount Kilimanjaro, Victoria Falls, the Galápagos Islands, Machu Picchu, and the Serengeti National Park.

 Our programs are aimed towards students who are in or striving to be in the healthcare field.
 This includes pre-health students as well as medical, nursing, dental, and physician assistant students.
+A majority of our preclinical programs are based in East Africa.
 All of our programs in South America are reserved for students who are in at least their third year of medical school and who have an advanced level of fluency in Spanish.
-While there are no other formal requirements, successful applicants are able to articulate their motivations for completing a volunteer placement and have completed similar volunteer/shadowing work in their home country.
+While there are no other formal requirements, successful applicants are able to articulate their motivations for completing an internship and have completed similar volunteer/shadowing work in their home country.

-While we are an American based organization, we work with volunteers from around the world and do not have any citizenship or residency requirements.
+While we are a U.S.-based organization, we work with interns and volunteers from around the world and do not have any citizenship or residency requirements.